How will both the school and I know how my child/is doing and how will Corpus Christi help me to support my child's learning?

 - Individual Education Plan meetings (in some cases)

-These methods also of course give you a chance to share with staff about your child’s progress out of school.
-If your child has Special Educational Needs and/or a Disability there will also be regular reviews to closely monitor and discuss their progress.
+These methods give you a chance to share with staff about your child’s progress out of school.
+If your child has Special Educational Needs and/or a Disability, there will also be regular reviews to closely monitor and discuss their progress.
 This may also involve any other professionals working with your child (e.g. Speech & Language Therapists, Educational Psychologists).
-These meetings are called Team Around Child/Family (TAC/F) meetings.
-You will also meet to review your child’s Individualised Education Plan (IEP) at regular intervals.
-This will enable everyone working with your child to contribute towards understanding their successes and next steps.

-If your child has a Statement of Need or an Education, Health & Care Plane (EHCP) they will also have an Annual Review meeting at least once a year to review previous targets and to plan for the year ahead.
+If your child has an Education, Health & Care Plan (EHCP), they will also have an Annual Review meeting at least once a year to review previous targets and to plan for the year ahead.
 This should be attended by you and all professionals currently involved with your child.
 In many cases, the child also attends for some or all of the meeting.

 These meetings will usually be organised by the school and take place in school.
 The notes and outcomes from the meeting are formally recorded and are used to shape future provision for your child.
 You receive copies of all of the paperwork produced about your child and your permission is always sought before any outside agencies become involved.